 If the dura is not changed, and there are no focal symptoms and a sharp rise in intracranial pressure, from the puncture of the brain can temporarily refrain and follow closely in the coming days for postoperative symptom dynamics.
 Otherwise, make a puncture temporal lobe or cerebellum.
 When identifying an abscess surgery performed.

-Neurosurgeons, based on the experience of treatment of traumatic and metastatic (not otogennyh), brain abscess, preferred approach to the abscess through the uninfected area - through the scales of the temporal bone (with abscess of the temporal lobe) or the occipital bone (with abscess of the cerebellum).
+Neurosurgeons, based on the experience of treatment of traumatic and metastatic (not otogenic), brain abscess, preferred an approach to the abscess through the uninfected area - through the scales of the temporal bone (with abscess of the temporal lobe) or the occipital bone (with abscess of the cerebellum).
 With such an approach is not affected by anterior middle ear cavity, which is an absolute disadvantage.
-In addition, neurosurgeons often completely remove an abscess (together with the capsule, if present).
+Also, neurosurgeons often completely remove an abscess (together with the capsule, if present).

-Neurosurgical treatment clearly shown at otogennyh multiple or contralateral abscesses, abscesses in the far distant from the primary tumor in the ear, and otogennyh abscesses with chronic and very dense capsule.
-In the vast majority of cases the best method of surgery is otiatrichesky open method, in which both removed a festering hotbed of the ear and widely expose the cavity of the brain abscess.
+Neurosurgical treatment clearly is shown at otogenic multiple or contralateral abscesses, abscesses in the far distance from the primary tumor in the ear, and otogenic abscesses with a chronic and very dense capsule.
+In the vast majority of cases, the best method of surgery is otiatrick open method, in which both removed a festering hotbed of the ear and widely expose the cavity of the brain abscess.